 Financial Disclosure Requirement

-Before the court can enter orders that require a party to pay the other party Child Support, Spousal Maintenance, or Attorney Fees, a Financial Declaration is needed by the court.
+Before the court can enter orders that require a party to pay the other party child support, spousal maintenance, or attorney fees, a Financial Declaration is needed by the court.
 Normally, this is handled at the very beginning of this process and will require you to share all information regarding your income, assets, expenses, and debts.

 Knowing what should or should not go onto the disclosure involves an in-depth understanding of Washington divorce law regarding asset and debt division.
-ZafiroLaw has many years of experience helping couples in Snohomish and King Counties with this step.
+ZafiroLaw has many years of extensive experience helping couples in Snohomish and King Counties with this step.

 Will My Seattle Divorce Be Public Information?